DeFiCh/defichain.com/content/zh-hans/privacy-policy.zh-hans.md

 Some further information collected may be other personally identifiable information, such as information about your computer hardware and software when you use our Website.
 The information can include: your IP address, browser type, domain names, access times and referring website addresses.

-This information is used by DEFICHAIN FOUNDATION LIMITED for the operation of the services, to maintain quality of the Services, and to provide general statistics regarding use of the defichain.com website.
+This information is used by DEFICHAIN FOUNDATION LTD. for the operation of the services, to maintain quality of the Services, and to provide general statistics regarding use of the defichain.com website.

 ## When is information collected?